SilkRose/Pony/stories/deternal/deternal.md

 ***

-Rarity looked up at all her friends as she lay in her bed at home.
-All of her friends had come to check on her and comfort her.
-"Thank you all for coming, it's so great to see you all."
+Rarity looked up at her friends as she lay in her bed at home.
+All of them had come to check on her and offer comfort.
+"Thank you all for coming; it's so great to see you all."
+[COMMA SPLICE]

 Twilight replied, "It's great to see you too, Rarity."